MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/during-and-after-your-data-move.md

 ## Microsoft Teams

-In addition to Exchange Online, SharePoint Online, and OneDrive for Business; Microsoft will migrate Teams data to the local datacenter.
+In addition to Exchange Online, SharePoint Online, and OneDrive for Business, Microsoft will migrate Teams data to the local datacenter.

 - Teams chat messages, including private messages and channel messages.
 - Teams images used in chats.